VincenzoImp/CatSScript-website/README.md

 # CatSScript-website

-Project for "languages ​​and technologies for the web" exam

 ## Overview
 CatSScript-website is a web application built using HTML, PHP, JavaScript, and CSS.
 The website is a part of an exam project showcasing various web technologies.